 |Course Title||Education and Childcare Level 2 T Level Transition Programme|

-You need five GCSEs in the 9 to 3 range, including English and maths.
-It is important that you have a good level of spoken and written English.
-You will be required to attend an interview and have completed at least one week of relevant work experience (eg. in a nursey or primary school).
+You need five GCSEs in the 9 to 3 range, including English, Maths and Science to apply for this programme.
+You will be required to attend an interview to demonstrate your passion and enthusiasm for early years as your chosen career and have completed at least one week of relevant work experience (eg. in a nursery or primary school).
 You also need a reference and enhanced DBS check.

 I didn’t know anyone when I started but quickly make new friendships and have gained in confidence.
 The work experience helped with that, as well as the staff being really supportive.